-Amy Macdonald signed her first record deal aged just 20, as a result of having sent a tape in response to a newspaper ad.
+She later discovered a talent for songwriting and, as a teenager, started performing in pubs in Glasgow; she signed her first record deal aged 20, as a result of having sent a tape in response to a newspaper ad.

 I supported Travis right at the start of my career.
 It was an incredibly surreal experience for me because I genuinely don’t think I’d be doing what I’m doing without their record The Man Who.
 I think I was too nervous to say anything.
 I have met them a few times since and they are so lovely.
-Fran Healy emailed me about writing some songs together a few years ago, I was about to start a long tour so couldn’t make it work at that point but it’s definitely something I’d love to do, although I might be too nervous.
+Fran Healy emailed me about writing some songs together a few years ago, I was about to start a long tour so I couldn’t make it work at that point but it’s definitely something I’d love to do, although I might be too nervous.

-Are there any artists out there you would particularly like to collaborate with, at this stage in your career?
+Are there any artists you would like to collaborate with?

 What do you think about talent shows like The X Factor?